madhurimozara/gspread/docs/oauth2.rst

 1. :ref:`enable-api-access` if you haven't done it yet.

-2. Go to "APIs & Services > Credentials" and choose "Create credentials > Service account key".
+2. Go to "APIs & Services > Credentials" and choose "Create credentials > Service account".

 3. Fill out the form